andrewalker/hakyll-awn/cv.md

 I have a good knowledge of front-end languages for the web, like HTML, JavaScript and CSS, and I have also worked for a few years with PHP.

-One of my latest personal projects was setting up a media center and file server with a couple of single board computers, which I am still constantly tweaking.
+One of my recent hobbies has been to tweak and experiment with a mobile operating system called SailfishOS.

 ## Work Experience

+### Booking.com **(September 2016 - present)**

+I relocated to Amsterdam to work for the world leader in accomodation booking online.

+Booking.com has a big IT department, and there are opportunities to work on different systems inside the company.
+One that was particularly interesting was the partner to guest communication, which was mostly an email gateway.
+I helped maintain and developed it for a few months, and later we integrated it into a new chat system developed in-house.

-### Estante Virtual **(January 2014 - present)**
+### Estante Virtual **(January 2014 - July 2015)**

 Estante Virtual is a Brazilian e-commerce with the largest collection of used books in the country.
 It works as a reseller of third-party bookstores.